Board Meetings 2021

 She has spent extensive time as a volunteer for various events and programs such as Look Good Feel Better, The Local Food Banks, Relay for Life, and other non-profits events in a multitude of roles such as event organizer, speaker, and performer.

-Aimee is an Olympic Peninsula native having lived her most of her life in Port Angeles, Forks, Clallam Bay.
+Aimee Conkle is an Olympic Peninsula native having lived most of her life in Port Angeles, Forks, and Clallam Bay.
 She has an adult daughter and granddaughter, a son in high school, and her youngest daughter is going into the 5th grade.

 She has a wide variety of interests including music, writing and design and has a background in research, website design, social media and event planning.
 You may also recognize Aimee for her volunteer work in the local food banks.

 Lynn Keenan is gathering information over the next few months on our child care situation in Clallam County, while working on putting together a sustainable course of action for our rural region.